larryhastings/correlate/README.md

 *O*(n log n).
 It's implemented in C so it's pretty quick.
 The `for` loop is *O*(n).

-The bad news: late in development of **correlate** I realized there was a corner case where odds are good the greedy algorithm wouldn't produce an optimal result.
+However!
+Late in development of **correlate** I realized there was a corner case where odds are good the greedy algorithm wouldn't produce an optimal result.
-The good news: this had a relatively easy fix, and the fix didn't make **correlate** any slower in the general case.
+Happily, this had a relatively easy fix, and the fix didn't make **correlate** any slower in the general case.

-So here's the corner case.
+Let's start with the problem, the nasty corner case.
 What if two matches in the list are both viable, and they have the *same* score, and they have either `value_a` or `value_b` in common?
 It's ambiguous as to which match the greedy algorithm will choose.
 But choosing the wrong one *could* result